jrmlhermitte/jrmlhermitte.github.io/_posts/2025-08-20-pdf-store-app-with-gemini.md

 attempt to introduce the bad change again etc etc.
 6. **Eventually do add unit tests**.
 This will allow gemini to partially validate its changes, and avoid you from having to copy paste errors you see back at it.
 Gemini makes mistakes like we all do.
-Unfortuantely, I did not do this here (1-2 hours is not much time).
+Unfortunately, I did not do this here (1-2 hours is not much time).
 I mainly write it because I did see Gemini run into simple errors that resulted in the server no longer working that a unit test could have caught earlier.